 Evert-jan joined IDS in 2018.
 He is a researcher with an interest in development economics, in particular around value chain development, international trade and investments, and private sector development.
 He works in the K4D programme, supporting learning and the use of evidence to improve the impact of development policy and programmes for DFID.
 He is part of Business, Markets and the State Cluster, which investigates how and under what conditions businesses and market systems enable or constrain pathways for positive development, and the role of the state in these processes.

 As part of the K4D team, he helps time-pressured decision-makers working in development better understand, interpret and apply evidence, providing rapid reviews of available evidence.
-Previous subjects include tax competition, trade agreements, public investments and food security.
-Part of the K4D programme, he works as lead researcher for the DFID Learning Journey on Changing Food Systems.
+Part of the K4D programme, he works as lead researcher for DFID Learning Journeys, such as on Changing Food Systems and Supporting a Demographic Transition in Sub-Saharan Africa.
+Within BMAS he was involved in research on meaningful participation for economic advancement, and research on the impact of private sector development interventions on youth employment.

 Evert-jan previously worked as a knowledge broker for the Food & Business Knowledge Platform and The Broker in the Netherlands.
 He has a broad experience in the development sector, working as a journalist, policy advisor and researcher.
 He is the author of the book “Het Onzichtbare Label” (Dutch – The Invisible Label, KIT Publishers, 2009), which is a personal search to understand the complexity of international value chains.
 He has an MSc in International Economics & Economic Geography from the University of Utrecht.